Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 expr1 , expr2
 ```

 where `expr1` and `expr2` are any two expressions.
 A comma expression is evaluated in two steps: First, `expr1` is evaluated and its valve discarded.
 Second, `expr2` is evaluated: its value is the value of the entire expression.
-Evaluating `expr1` should always have a side effect; if it doesn’t. then `expr1` serves no purpose.
+Evaluating `expr1` should always have a side effect; if it doesn't. then `expr1` serves no purpose.

 For example, suppose that `i` and `j` have the values 1 and 5, respectively.
 When the comma expression `++i`, `i + j` is evaluated, `i` is first incremented, then `i + j` is evaluated, so the value of the expression is 7.
 (And, of course, `i` now has the value 2.)
-The precedence of the comma operator is less than that of all other operators, by the way, so there’s no need to put parentheses around `++i` and `i + j`.
+The precedence of the comma operator is less than that of all other operators, by the way, so there's no need to put parentheses around `++i` and `i + j`.

 Occasionally, we'll need to chain together a series of comma expressions, just as we sometimes chain assignments together.
 The comma operator is left associative, so the compiler interprets